 - Complimentary Wi-Fi for the duration of stay

 If you are a Platinum Marriott Bonvoy member, expect a one-category upgrade but no breakfast or club access.
-If you are a Platinum Marriott Bonvoy member AND you book with our luxury travel concierge, you will get your own Platinum benefits PLUS our benefits outlined above.
+If you are a Platinum Marriott Bonvoy member and you book with our luxury travel concierge, you will get your own Platinum benefits PLUS our benefits outlined above.

 2. Hotel Fairmont Rey Juan Carlos I Barcelona

 Fairmont Rey Juan Carlos I is a luxury hotel choice in Barcelona and calls itself Barcelona’s Premier Urban resort.
-It is set in 25,000 square meters of breathtaking 19th-century gardens and revealing an unparalleled view of the stunning Barcelona skyline. this luxurious urban hotel provides guests with a tranquil retreat in Barcelona and is surrounded by major attractions such as the famous Camp Nou stadium and the Barcelona Polo Club.
+It is set in 25,000 square meters of breathtaking 19th-century gardens and revealing an unparalleled view of the stunning Barcelona skyline.
+This luxurious urban hotel provides guests with a tranquil retreat in Barcelona and is surrounded by major attractions such as the famous Camp Nou stadium and the Barcelona Polo Club.

-It is the two impressive and large outdoor swimming pools which make this hotel feel like a resort, along with a brilliant spa and fitness center.
+It is the two impressive and large outdoor swimming pools that make this hotel feel like a resort, along with a brilliant spa and fitness center.
 Fairmont Rey Juan Carlos I’s restaurants and bars offer sumptuous and authentic cuisine, as well as innovative cocktails and an extensive wine selection.
 The terrace is particularly nice in the summer season with alfresco dining.

-Book onto the Executive Floor and enjoy the perks of the Gold club lounge which includes a very nice breakfast in the Executive Lounge every morning and spectacular views over the gardens.
+Book onto the Executive Floor and enjoy the perks of the Gold club lounge, which includes a very nice breakfast in the Executive Lounge every morning and spectacular views over the gardens.

-The hotel is not close to many tourist attractions, but there is a metro stop close by and you can get to the city center quickly.
+The hotel is not close to many tourist attractions, but there is a metro stop close by, and you can get to the city center quickly.

 3. Crowne Plaza Barcelona Fira Center